watermelon233nori/Practice-Notes/README.md

 This repository stores solutions I have submitted to OJs and some other codes.

+Some AC solutions in the repository are not completely finished by me.

 ## Status / Record

 This is just for me to take a view.